9 Best Pieces of Life Advice I Have Ever Received

 The Best Pieces of Life Advice I Have Ever Received

 1. Whatever you do—give it 100%

 Wherever you find yourself at work or in your personal life, do the very best you can do.

-I’ve answered phones all day, sold promotional items in a supermarket and input mind-numbingly repetitive data into a computer.
-Yeeuch.
+I’ve answered phones all day, sold promotional items in a supermarket, and input mind-numbingly repetitive data into a computer.

-But what I’ve found is that you don’t get to do what you love until you act as though you love what you do!
+But I’ve found that you don’t get to do what you love until you act as though you love what you do!

-It negatively impacts on our credibility, lets people down and erodes our self-esteem.
+It negatively impacts our credibility, lets people down, and erodes our self-esteem.

 So give your work your all.
-Do it with excellence.

 Many people today would rather be noticed than do something noteworthy.

 Getting noticed will then be a by-product.

 2. Forgive and let go

-When we carry unforgiveness, it’s literally like taking a huge rock, putting it in a rucksack and carrying it on our back wherever we go.
+When we carry unforgiveness, it’s literally like taking a huge rock, putting it in a rucksack, and carrying it on our back wherever we go.

-Unforgiveness also causes us to perceive people and life through the lens of bitterness and anger—and we find ourselves getting offended and upset at many quite minor things that happen to us.
+Unforgiveness also causes us to perceive people and life through the lens of bitterness and anger—and we get offended and upset at many quite minor things that happen to us.

 I know that the person who hurt you may not deserve your forgiveness.
-But forgiveness brings YOU freedom.

-Nelson Mandela, a man with every reason to hold onto unforgiveness against his captors said, ‘As I walked out the door toward the gate that led to my freedom, I knew if I didn’t leave my bitterness and hatred behind, I’d still be in prison.’
+Nelson Mandela, a man with every reason to hold on to unforgiveness against his captors said, ‘As I walked out the door toward the gate that led to my freedom, I knew if I didn’t leave my bitterness and hatred behind, I’d still be in prison.’

 3. Read (A LOT.)

-Books give us access to some of the greatest minds and ideas that ever lived—we can learn from great people that we wouldn’t otherwise have access to any other way than through their books.
+Books give us access to some of the greatest minds and ideas that ever lived—we can learn from great people we wouldn’t otherwise have access to any other way than through their books.

-In the words of Jim Rohn, ‘The difference between where you are now and where you will be in five years time will be found in the quality of the books you’ve read.’
+In the words of Jim Rohn, ‘The difference between where you are now and where you will be in five years will be found in the quality of the books you’ve read.’